This information explains how to use sunscreen correctly.

 When should I use sunscreen?

 Use sunscreen every day that you’re outside, even on cloudy days.
-About 80% of the sun’s rays pass through the clouds.
+About 80% of the sun’s rays pass through the clouds, so you can still burn even when it’s cloudy.

-Apply your sunscreen at least 20 minutes before going outside.
+Put sunscreen on at least 20 minutes before going outside.
 Reapply your sunscreen every 2 hours.
-Also reapply it immediately after swimming, toweling off, or sweating.Back to top
+It’s also important to reapply it after swimming, toweling off, or sweating.Back to top

-- If you are using a sunscreen lotion or cream, apply 1 ounce (which is about 2 tablespoons or a shot glass size) to your entire body.
-Use this amount for each application.
+- If you’re using a sunscreen lotion or cream, apply 1 ounce (which is about 2 tablespoons or a shot glass size) to your entire body.
+Use this amount every time you put on sunscreen.

-- Spread a thin layer on your skin.
+- Spread a thin layer of it on your skin and rub it in.

 - Then, apply another thin layer on your skin.

-- To protect your scalp, you can use spray-on sunscreen.
-For even more protection, wear a hat with UV protection.
+- To protect your scalp, apply sunscreen to your scalp, but most importantly, wear a hat with UV protection.

 - To protect your lips, use a lip balm with SPF protection.